-- Make A First Aid Kit - This free tool allows you to pick your own container and supplies, creating your own custom first aid kit print a checklist or reorder with a few clicks of the mouse.
+- Make A First Aid Kit - This free tool allows you to pick your own container and supplies, create your own custom first aid kit, print a checklist, or reorder with a few clicks of the mouse.

 Where should I keep my first aid kit?

 Consider these thoughts when deciding where you should store your first aid kit: